Close Menu

 Details Expanded:

-- Design and Comfort: Shelters for the homeless, elderly, and disabled are designed with Śayyā-racana (ergonomic beds, art #11) for comfort and Tantra-māla (decorative art, #7) for aesthetic warmth.
-Vastu Shastra ensures calming layouts, with natural light and ventilation.
+• Design and Comfort: Shelters for the homeless, elderly, and disabled are designed with Śayyā-racana (ergonomic beds, art #11) for comfort and Tantra-māla (decorative art, #7) for aesthetic warmth.
+Vastu Shastra ensures calming layouts that incorporate natural light and ventilation.

-- Support Services: Shelters offer job training, mental health counseling, and social integration programs, guided by Karma Yoga’s compassion.
-For example, a disabled resident might learn a craft like weaving, enabling financial independence.
+• Support Services: Shelters offer job training, mental health counseling, and social integration programs, guided by Karma Yoga’s compassion.
+For example, a disabled resident might learn a craft, such as weaving, which can enable financial independence.

-- Community Integration: Shelters are located near temples and community centers to prevent isolation, with residents encouraged to participate in temple activities like gardening or festivals.
+• Community Integration: Shelters are strategically located near temples and community centers to prevent isolation, with residents encouraged to participate in temple activities, such as gardening or festivals.

 Social Benefits Expanded: